Quartet in Paris

 Swinging with Zoot

 Art Blakey on a Zoot Sims date is not the combination you expect, but it works beautifully.
 Blakey dials back his usual intensity and plays with a loose, propulsive swing that pushes Sims without overwhelming him.
-The contrast between Blakey's hard-bop instincts and Zoot's cool-school phrasing creates a productive tension that runs through every track.
+The contrast between Blakey's hard-bop instincts and Zoot's cool-school phrasing creates a productive tension that runs through the whole date.

 Harry Biss and Clyde Lombardi form an unassuming rhythm section that stays out of the way when Zoot is building a solo and fills the spaces when he pauses for breath.
-The repertoire is all standards, played with the kind of direct, no-frills approach that defined the early Prestige catalog: one take, minimal rehearsal, maximum swing.
+The original Prestige pressing is famously brief, just two long jams with one to a side, played with the kind of direct, no-frills approach that defined the early Prestige catalog: one take, minimal rehearsal, maximum swing.

 The tempos are mostly medium, which is where Zoot was always at his best.
 He could play fast, but he never felt the need to prove it.
 Four stars for an unpretentious blowing session that delivers exactly what the title promises.